 I’m sorry.
 Is this making your head itch?

-There are many different recipes for natural lice treatment, some using vinegar, vodka, coconut oil, olive oil, but one thing is consistent – Melaleuca.
+There are many different recipes for handling lice naturally, some using vinegar, vodka, coconut oil, olive oil, but one thing is consistent – Melaleuca.

 I worked this mixture through all 4 of my kids hair and my own.
 My 11 year old was the only one with lice, but I was being thorough.
 Nothing will make your own head start to feel itchy like pulling lice out of your very snuggly, loves-to-give-hugs little girl.

-After combing her hair out I sprayed her hair with a lice repellant spray.
+After combing her hair out I sprayed her hair with my homemade lice spray.

-I washed all bedding, sprayed her stuffed animals with the Repellant Spray and put them in sealed plastics bags for 5 days and vacuumed my house.
+I washed all bedding, sprayed her stuffed animals with the lice spray and put them in sealed plastics bags for 5 days and vacuumed my house.

 The next day (day 2) I applied the coconut/essential oil mixture and wet combed again.
 No adults and less nymphs.
 I sprayed her hair at least 3 times that day.